bitwarden/passwordless-docs/src/guide/frontend/javascript.md

 // Instantiate a passwordless client using your API public key. const p = new Passwordless.Client({
   apiKey: 'myapplication:public:4364b1a49a404b38b843fe3697b803c8',
-  rpName: 'My App', // Required, human readable name of your app });
+  rpName: 'My App' // Required, human readable name of your app });

 // Generate a verification token for the user.